canonical/lxd/doc/api_extensions.md

 This makes it possible to GET a LXD object, modify it and PUT it without risking to hit a race condition where LXD or another client modified the object in the mean time.

+## patch
+Add support for the HTTP PATCH method.

+PATCH allows for partial update of an object in place of PUT.